sunnyhuang101/Academic-Writing-Expert/README.md

 ### Experiment
 ##### 1. Grammar Patterns and Collocations filtering and extracting
 a.
-Lemmatized, find POS(Part-of-peech) for the sentences, and tokenize them using Genia Tagger <br>
+Lemmatized, find POS(Part-of-peech) for the sentences from CiteSeerX, and tokenize them using Genia Tagger <br>
 b.
 Convert those tokenized sentences into N-gram, and further convert them into "elements" <br>
 c.
 Extract possible grammar patterns based on existing grammars <br>
 <img src="./imgs/grammar.png"  />